jadamoto/Linuxdeploy-extfs/README.md

 <H3>2.
 Mount file system</H3>

 In the Properties profile, it is possible to specify a list of mount points in which to specify blocks-devices, directories or files outside of chroot that will be mounted in its namespace when Linuxdeploy start.<BR>
 This is very limited because the mount points are not visible outside Linuxdeploy and it is not possible to mount Linuxdeploy directories or files on Android.
-Furthermore, in Android 13, system partitions are locked in ro and it is therefore not possible to write scripts to mount anything. mount everything I need.<BR>
+Furthermore, in Android 13, system partitions are locked in <I>read-only</I> and it is therefore not possible to run scripts to mount anything. mount everything I need.<BR>
 The script runs on Linuxdeploy outside its <I>chroot</I> thanks to <I>unchroot</I> command and mount block-devices, directories and files, specified in the <I>extfstab</I> file, in the global mount namespace thanks to <I>su</I> with the <I>--mount-master</I> option.

 <H4>Edit extfstab</H4>
-In the <I>extfstab</I> file there is my personal configuration like example.<BR>
+In the <I>extfstab</I> file there is a configuration like example.<BR>
 The file is <I>fstab</I> like with four parameter: SOURCE, TARGET, MOUNT_OPT and UMOUNT_OPT.<BR>
 If a parameter contain space, it must escaped with \ .<BR>
 The environment variables $USER_NAME and $TARGET_PATH are initialized with the values of the <CODE>User</CODE> and <CODE>Installation path</CODE> parameters specified in the Properties profile.